 What does the Transformative Learning Technologies Lab do?

 Innovation and collaborative problem-solving are core skills for the 21st century.
-Traditional STEM education has not been optimal for teaching those skills.
+Traditional education has not been optimal for teaching those skills.
 Enabling students to build things and solve real problems brings the classroom culture into line with real-world science and engineering, and gives student a clear sense of how learning can be transformative.